dfbravo/KeyFinderDroid/README.md

 KeyFinderDroid
 ===========
 This tool helps find hard-coded data that is used to create encryption keys.
 It uses the static analysis framework Soot and the extensions created for Flowdroid.
-It looks for specified constructors of secret key objects and attempts to the data that was used as the key information.
+It looks for specified constructors of secret key objects and attempts to track the data that was used as the key information.

+Check out the wiki for details on how it works!

 Dependencies
 ============